wkambale/wkambale/README.md

 ✉️  You can contact me at [spartanwk@gmail.com](mailto:spartanwk@gmail.com)

-🧠  I'm learning the Yii framework and PyTorch library.
+🧠  I'm learning TinyML to build on RP2040 Connect boards.

 🤝  I'm open to collaborating on anything data.